Follow these four steps to start your studies at Concordia.

 Letters of acceptance

-We communicate all admission decisions with you by email and regular post – not over the phone.
+We communicate admission decisions with you by email or regular post – not over the phone.
 Please double check your email junk folder if you have not received any emails from Concordia.
-Once you’ve received your letter of acceptance, you should visit our new students' site and prepare for first year.